Where to See the Northern Lights: Behind the Lens in Rugged Iceland

 Quick changing weather, varied landscapes

-Iceland is brimming with geological marvels and dazzling landscapes in addition to the glory of the swirling aurora borealis.
-Lucia admits that its harsh yet striking conditions are what make it so unique for photography.
+Iceland is brimming with geological marvels and dazzling landscapes.
+Its rugged topography attracts all kinds of travelers, beyond those who know it’s where to see the Northern Lights — although experiencing the glory of the swirling aurora borealis is one of the best things to do in Iceland.
+Lucia admits that the country’s harsh yet striking conditions are what make it so unique for photography.

 “The weather is also so unpredictable, so from a photography standpoint that can be somewhat challenging, but it also keeps it very exciting.
 It really keeps you on your toes.”